To contact Technical Support, please call 1-201-403-2900 or 1-201-488-1111 or send an email.

 The maximum width and height is 6,000 pixels.

-Translucent location markers do not have an associated image.
-Solid location markers have associated images.
+White location markers do not have an associated image.
+Yellow location markers have associated images.

 When you leave a floor plan or the app, the app will disconnect from the 360° camera to conserve the 360° camera battery.

 Yes, for iOS, press and hold the location marker.
-For Android, tap the marker then tap the marker name.
-A menu will appear to edit.
+For Android, tap the marker then the floor plan icon (upper right corner) then edit in the bottom ribbon.
+You can edit the marker name, add a note or import media to the marker.

 Make sure you have a solid Internet connection then press the ‘sync’ button in the app to sync all 360° images, and data to Control Center 8.